braddle/osf-resources/CDCD Githubt Actions/README.md

 ![](resources/settings_tab.png)

-use the right hand menu to go to the Secrects for Actions page
+use the right hand menu to go to the Secrets for Actions page

 ![](resources/settings_menu.png)